Sp1us/CSCI-7850-Final-Project/README.md

 ### Reproduce experiments:

 - All experimental codes have been uploaded to the repository and all ipynb files are named with 'model name' + 'activation function used'.
-- You can also substitute various experimental parameters in the same ipynb file
+- You can also substitute various experimental parameters in the same ipynb file.